paradoxinversion/empire-of-evil/README.md

 EoE is a turn-based web browser game in which you take over the world (or, all of the tiles on the map).

+## Project Structure

+### Components

+#### General Use

+This is where components that get reused a lot for nonspecific purposes go.

+#### Special Use

+This is where compoents that serve a very limited set of purposes go, such unique UI elemets

+TODO: Finish this

 ## Screens

 Screens are collections of UI components that make up the interface.
 Each screen has a different purpose.